-Doesn’t that look pretty, even on its own?
-Lightly and fluffy for sure!
+Doesn't that look pretty, even on its own?
+Light and fluffy for sure!
 Not weighted down with flours.
-Definitely not “eggy”.
+Definitely not "eggy".

 Honestly, my plan was to just make the mug cake without anything else.
 But when I looked at this beauty, it just looked.... naked.
 Like it needed something else.

-So I whipped up a lemon glaze and threw some almonds one top and a beautiful dessert was born!
+So I whipped up a lemon glaze and threw some almonds on top and a beautiful dessert was born!

-You don’t need much to make this quick and easy keto lemon mug cake.
+You don't need much to make this quick and easy keto lemon mug cake.
 But you WILL need something to cook it in.
-I like the small, white ramekins like these ones!
+I like the small, white ramekins like ramekins on Amazon!

 RELATED - Keto on a budget

 When I use either of these, however, I always use liquid stevia as both together temper the aftertaste of the other.